-The most popular use of artificial intelligence in healthcare is in IBM's smart cloud, where Watson lives.
+One of the most popular uses of AI in healthcare is in IBM's smart cloud, where Watson lives.
 The Watson platform has been used in a number of disciplines within healthcare including with payers, oncology and patient risk assessment.

 There are a number of other applications within healthcare where AI can deliver incredible value, but healthcare executives must evaluate and see if they can adopt some or all of them in order to begin their journey in the AI space.
-The following are four areas in which artificial intelligence in healthcare is gaining steam.
+The following are six uses of AI in healthcare that are gaining steam.

 With most of today's U.S. adolescents, adults and seniors owning a smartphone, they are likely to have access to an intelligent personal virtual assistant on their device.
-The likes of Cortana and Siri are backed by powerful systems with robust AI capabilities.
+The likes of Cortana, Siri and Google Assistant are backed by powerful systems with strong AI capabilities.
 These systems have the potential to provide tremendous value when combined with healthcare apps.

 Healthcare apps can be used to deliver medication alerts, patient education material and human-like interactions to gauge a patient's current mental state.
 The application of AI in the form of a personal assistant can have an incredible impact on monitoring and assisting patients with some of their needs when clinical personnel are not available.

-The capabilities of AI do not stop at understanding human commands and knowing what type of response is needed.
+The uses of AI in healthcare do not stop at understanding human commands and knowing what type of response is needed.
 For example, AI has been used in many advanced use cases in oncology to help detect abnormalities in X-rays and MRIs, in genomics to perform complex processing and in precision medicine to provide assistance in creating highly customized treatments for individual patients.

 In the example of IBM Watson, the AI has successfully applied its capabilities to process structured and unstructured patient data.
 In the field of oncology, IBM Watson can provide evidence-based treatment recommendations for cancer patients.

-One of the new areas of AI that is beginning to gain adoption is in the field of customer service, and healthcare bots are likely to be available soon as part of what healthcare providers offer.
+One of the areas of AI that is beginning to gain adoption is in the field of customer service, and healthcare bots are likely to be available soon as part of what healthcare providers offer.
 A bot is an AI application patients can interact with through a chat window on a website or via telephone to receive help with their requests.
 Bots can be used in situations such as scheduling follow-up appointments with a patient's provider online.
-Other examples include when a bot helps a patient with their medication or billing needs.
-These use cases improve customer service; offer 24/7 assistance for basic requests, such as scheduling, billing and other clinical requests; and reduce the overall administrative costs for hospitals.
+Other examples include when a bot helps a patient with their medication or medical billing needs.
+These uses of AI in healthcare improve customer service; offer 24/7 assistance for basic requests, such as scheduling, billing and other clinical requests; and reduce the overall administrative costs for hospitals.

-Today, some feel confident in trusting AI to drive them from point A to point B, but while healthcare is not ready to fully trust AI to independently diagnose patient diseases, advancements in machine learning and big data have contributed to healthcare by assisting in processing data and discovery insights much faster than humans can.
-AI, working alongside experienced clinicians, is likely to continue to be the current course for many healthcare organizations for some time, and until we can prove that AI has what it takes to accurately diagnose patients, the expansion of its current use in healthcare is likely to be a careful and well-planned process.
+While healthcare is not ready to fully trust AI to independently diagnose patient diseases, advancements in machine learning and big data have contributed to healthcare by assisting in processing data and discovery insights much faster than humans can.
+Working alongside experienced clinicians, AI is likely to continue to be the current course for many healthcare organizations for some time.
+Until we can prove that AI has what it takes to accurately diagnose patients, the expansion of its current use in healthcare is likely to be a careful and well-planned process.